amirreza225/LoadBalancer-NetworkAutomation/README.md

 - Web browser (for frontend)
 - `iperf` (optional for traffic testing)

-**Preferably use Mininet virtual machine for a more stable environment.**
+**Preferably use Mininet virtual machine for a more stable environment and assure your 8000, 8080, 22 ports are forwared to the host machine**

 Alternatively:
-Install Ryu and Mininet:
+Install Ryu and Mininet (you might need to install some dependencies):

 ```bash
 sudo apt install mininet